OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 001011d7 JMP             eb 2e                   LAB_00101207
 ```

-As already defined, rdx is used as the virtual instruction pointer.
-So whatever is at [RDX + 0x1] will be copied into the register rax.
+As already defined, `rdx` is used as the virtual instruction pointer.
+So whatever is at [RDX + 0x1] will be copied into the register `rax`.
-It follows an addition between rsi and rax, of which the result is then stored in rax.
-Since rcx was also defined as the virtual stack pointer, the result is then pushed onto the stack at the position [RCX + local_120].
+It follows an addition between `rsi` and `rax`, of which the result is then stored in `rax`.
+Since `rcx` was also defined as the virtual stack pointer, the result is then pushed onto the stack at the position [RCX + local_120].
-Before the control flow is then handed again to the dispatcher, the virtual stack pointer decrementet in size by adding 0x8 and the instruction pointer is set to the next instruction.
+Before handling the control flow back again to the dispatcher, the virtual stack pointer gets decrementet in size by adding 0x8 and the instruction pointer repositioned to point to the next instruction.

 #### Handler 0x101226